manelpuig/rUBot_tutorial_ws/Documentation/1_ROS_tutorial.md

 Also another python subscriber node is defined to:
 - create a "listener" node
 - subscribe to the /chatter topic
-- a message of type std_msgs.msgs.String
+- a message of String type (from std_msgs package)
 - When new messages are received, callback is invoked with the message as the first argument

 The syntaxis code in python is: